sunminghui81/sunminghui81.github.io/_posts/2017-01-20-python-tutorial.md

        print "-- Lovely plumage, the", type
        print "-- It's", state, "!"
    ```
-   This function can be called in any of the following ways:
+   This function can be called in any of the following ways:<br>

    ```
    parrot(1000)                                       # 1 positional argument
    parrot(voltage=1000)                               # 1 keyword argument